dy-chi/SQL-FinalProject-LHL/README.md

  -   find duplicates within tables and between tables
  - Data Conversion.
 Convert important columns to approriate datatypes to save time when querying and increase performace
- - Creating new tables with unique identifiers similar to the northwinds demo data set
+ - Creating new tables with unique identifiers similar to the northwinds demo data set Answering the Questions Creating New Questions
+-

 ## Process

+**Identify Entities and Relationships**:
+        Investigate the tables to identify unique identifiers, facts, and potential entities.
+        Analyze visitid and fullvisitorid for duplicates and investigate further.
+  **Alter Data Types**:
+ - Change data types for certain columns, such as converting text to VARCHAR and converting date columns to DATE.
+**Transform Data**
+- Change the time column to time_on_page (minor assumption) from milliseconds to seconds (appropriate for interval datatype) **Create New Tables for Distinct Rows:**
+-   Create new tables ('visitor_session' and 'visitor_session_source') to store distinct rows and related information.

+**Create a Transactions Table:**
+        Clean and update data in the 'all_sessions' table to populate the 'transactions' table with relevant transaction information.
+ **Create a Visitor Info Table:**
+        Clean and update data in the 'all_sessions' table to populate the 'visitor_info' table with visitor information.Populate 'visitor_session_with_source' and 'visitor_session_pk' Tables with Transaction Data:
+        Populate specific tables ('visitor_session_with_source' and 'visitor_session_pk') with transaction data from 'analytics_distinct' and 'transactions' tables.

 ## Results

  --Total Number of Unique Visitors: Determined that there are 130,345 unique visitors based on their fullVisitorID.